-Across Maryland, the private sector has established and promoted Defense Alliances, which are non-profit organizations comprised of economic development, military, and defense business representatives that work together to facilitate communication among the federal agencies, installations, and community at large to ensure long-term viability and mission support for local installations.
+Across Maryland, the private sector has established and promoted Defense Alliances, which are non-profit organizations comprised of economic development, military, and defense business representatives that work together to facilitate communication among the federal agencies, installations, and community at large to ensure longtorm viability and mission support for local term viability and mission support for local installations.
 Their purpose is to protect and support installation missions, programs, jobs, and military families.
 The Defense Alliances also serve to position Maryland installations for favorable outcomes in future Base Realignment and Closure (BRAC) actions.